What is Kairos?

 Benjamin spent 5 years competing in the Stoa speech and debate league and saw some of the greatest success of any competitor in the history of the league.
 Desiring to pass on his knowledge, he founded Kairos Coaching with the goal of "Lifting Others."

-In the months following Kairos' founding, Benjamin's coaching lead multiple students to the point of winning season tournaments and even lead several to become national champions.
+In the months following Kairos' founding, Benjamin's coaching lead multiple students to the point of winning season tournaments and even lead several to become national champions themselves.

-Kairos Coaching's expansion begun on January 1, 2025 when Kairos brought on it's first Associate Coach, two-time national champion John Semple.
+Kairos Coaching's expansion begun on January 1, 2025 when Kairos brought on its second Stoa coach, two-time national champion John Semple.
 Having been involved in the Stoa community since 2011, John has helped students in nearly every aspect of speech and debate.
 He now serves as a valuable mentor to others.

-On February 15, 2025, Kairos brought on its second Associate Coach, Team Policy and Parliamentary Debate expert, Hudson Kubiak.
+On February 15, 2025, Kairos brought on its third Stoa coach, Team Policy and Parliamentary Debate expert, Hudson Kubiak.
 Hudson is regarded as one of the best debaters ever to have competed in the Stoa league.
 After 5 years of personal success, Hudson is passing on his knowledge and skills to others.

-Two of Benjamin Rutten's students become national champions at NITOC 2025.
+Two of Coach Benjamin's students became national champions at NITOC 2025.
 Mars Hill student Darcy Fukunaga took first-place in Mars Hill Speaking and Team Policy student Malachi Smith took first-place in Team Policy Speaking.
 Kairos students also placed high in Lincoln-Douglas Debate, Team Policy Debate, Parliamentary Debate, Persuasive, Original Oratory, Extemporaneous Speaking, and more.

 According to Darcy Fukunaga, "Ben is the absolute best!
 His detailed coaching insights into Mars Hill helped me immensely."